cmdr2/v8-android/README.md

 *Install the [jni-test.apk](https://github.com/cmdr2/v8-android/blob/master/jni-test.apk) file (~7mb) incase you only want to see it running.
 This apk has only been compiled for armeabi-v7a, so let me know if it doesn't work on your phone*

 ### In Android Studio:
-1. Clone this repository, and open the `jni-test` directory as a project in your Android Studio. **Important:** Do NOT download as ZIP, instead clone this repository using git.
+1. Clone this repository, and open the `jni-test` directory as a project in your Android Studio.
 2. Run the project after connecting your phone via USB.

 Incase it has issues, try renaming the `app/libs/armeabi-v7a` directory to your phone's ABI format, like `app/libs/arm64-v8a` and update the ABI filter in [build.grade](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/build.gradle#L18) with your device's ABI format.
 Or maybe just edit the `app/CMakeLists.txt` file and remove the `${ANDROID_ABI}` parameter.
 Confirm your device's ABI (via Google?).